 Can this test tell who the father of my baby is?

 No. The verifi® prenatal test is not a paternity test.

 Do normal verifi® prenatal test results mean that my baby will be perfectly healthy?

 No test can guarantee a baby will not have any medical issues.
 The verifi® prenatal test only tests for aneuploidies of chromosomes 21, 18, 13, and sex chromosomes, if ordered.
 It does not test for all genetic and non-genetic problems that may be present in a baby.
 If the test result is "No aneuploidy detected", indicating a negative result, it does not completely rule out all potential problems with chromosomes 21, 18, and 13, or all sex chromosome aneuploidies in your baby.

 How quickly will I get my results?

 Your results will be sent to your healthcare provider.
-Your healthcare provider will usually receive your results within 8-10 days.
+Your healthcare provider will usually receive your results within 3-6 business days.

 Does insurance cover the verifi® prenatal test?

 The verifi® prenatal test has been added to a list of in-network tests with Aetna, Cigna, and United Healthcare.
 This means that if you are a member of Aetna, Cigna, or United Healthcare, that the verifi® prenatal test is now a benefit on many plans.
 Members pay the lowest cost determined by their plan.
 The best way to confirm if the verifi® prenatal test is covered by your particular insurance plan is to contact your insurance provider.
 Please see our website at www.verinata.com/billing-faqs.html for an updated list of health insurance plans with in-network status.
 You may need to provide specific information to your insurance plan regarding the testing being performed.